Encyclopaedia Inflationaris: Abstract

 \section{Abstract}

-{The current flow of high accuracy astrophysical data, among which are the Cosmic Microwave Background (CMB) measurements by the Planck satellite, offers an unprecedented opportunity to constrain the inflationary theory.
+{The current flow of high-accuracy astrophysical data, among which are the Cosmic Microwave Background (CMB) measurements by the Planck satellite, offers an unprecedented opportunity to constrain the inflationary theory.
 This is however a challenging project given the size of the inflationary landscape which contains hundreds of different scenarios.
-Given that there is currently no observational evidence for primordial non-Gaussianities, isocurvature perturbations or any other non-minimal extension of the inflationary paradigm, a reasonable approach is to consider the simplest models first, namely the slow-roll single field models with minimal kinetic terms.
+Given that there is currently no observational evidence for primordial non-Gaussianities, isocurvature perturbations or any other non-minimal extension of the inflationary paradigm, a reasonable approach is to consider the simplest models first, namely the slow-roll single-field models with minimal kinetic terms.
 This still leaves us with a very populated landscape, the exploration of which requires new and efficient strategies.
-It has been customary to tackle this problem by means of approximate model independent methods while a more ambitious alternative is to study the inflationary scenarios one by one.
-We have developed the new publicly available runtime library \ASPIC\footnote{\urlaspic} to implement this last approach.
-The \ASPIC code provides all routines needed to quickly derive reheating consistent observable predictions within this class of scenarios. \ASPIC has been designed as an evolutive code which presently supports $\Nmodel$ different models, a number that may be compared with three or four representing the present state of the art.
-In this paper, for each of the \ASPIC models, we present and collect new results in a systematic manner, thereby constituting the first \emph{Encyclop{\ae}dia Inflationaris}.
-Finally, we discuss how this procedure and \ASPIC could be used to determine the best model of inflation by means of Bayesian inference.}
+It has been customary to tackle this problem by means of approximate model-independent methods while a more ambitious alternative is to study the inflationary scenarios one by one.
+We have developed the publicly available runtime library \ASPIC\footnote{\urlaspic} to implement this last approach.
+The \ASPIC code provides all routines needed to quickly derive reheating-consistent observable predictions within this class of scenarios. \ASPIC has been designed as an evolutive code which presently supports $\Nmodel$ different models.
+In this paper, for each of the \ASPIC models, we present and collect new results in a systematic manner, thereby constituting the first \emph{Encyclop{\ae}dia Inflationaris}.}

 \keywords{Cosmic Inflation, Slow-Roll, Reheating, Cosmic Microwave Background, Aspic}

 \arxivnumber{1303.3787}